justincdavis/remotescript/docs/usage.rst

 Usage
 ------------

-Using remoterunner is straightforward.
+Using remotescript is straightforward.
 Once you have the compiled TensorRT engine, you can simply import TRTEngine and begin your benchmarking process.
 If you need to handle the outputs of the model, then you can use TRTModel where you specify the pre and post-processing stages of the model.